ajmeyghani/bookly/readme.md

 ## Build Each Chapter

-- Build the chapters only: `bookly build -e`
+- Build the chapters only: `bookly2 build -e`
-- Convert each html chapter to pdf: `bookly build -e && bookly build -r`
+- Convert each html chapter to pdf: `bookly2 build -e && bookly2 build -r`

 ## Build the Book

-- Build the book in all formats: `bookly build -a`
+- Build the book in all formats: `bookly2 build -a`

 - Build the book in give formats:

-		bookly build -f 'format1, format2, ...'
+		bookly2 build -f 'format1, format2, ...'

 	possible formats are: `pdf`, `html`, `epub`, `mobi`, `md`, `docx`, `tex`

 	For example, the following converts the book in `pdf` and `html`

-		bookly build -f 'pdf, html'
+		bookly2 build -f 'pdf, html'

 ## Creating manuscript